supalarry/api-symfony-v3/README.md

 so that you can simply write phpunit from the root folder and tests will be executed.

 Testing is done within in-memory storage.
 Production repositories are being simulated by test repositories stored in api/src/Repository/Test to improve testing time while testing.
 Production repositories are stored in api/src/Repository/Prod.

+This is set up in api/config/services_test.yml file where interfaces point to test repositories. api/config/services.yml interfaces point to production repositories.

 ## Usage